How to spend a Fun Day at Felixstowe Beach Suffolk

 As well as beaches, there are many other parts of Suffolk to enjoy.
 Extend your visit and you’ll be spoilt for choice.

-Some people come simply to escape city life and enjoy peaceful stays in tiny villages like Orford.
 Others come to attend sporting events held at the famous racecourse in Newmarket.
 Music lovers flock to the Latitude festival, near Southwold.

 History enthusiast?
 Head to Sutton Hoo near Woodbridge.
 Discover the mounds where a burial ship of King Raedwald lay for over 600 years before it was unearthed.
 This is an English National Trust property.
 Suffolk has many other NT locations to explore including the impressive Tudor Kentwell Hall.

 Walkers flock to Dunwich (also National Trust) to learn about the village that was lost to the sea.
-Also its a beautiful ramble here through the heathland.
+Also, it’s a beautiful ramble here through the heathland.

 Walk the complete Suffolk coastline